 Most injuries while climbing involve the trunk or upper body.
 In fact, only about 5-10% of climbing injuries involve the lower body.
 That doesn’t mean we shouldn’t address the possibility of leg injuries…ESPECIALLY if you have had a history of problems with the lower body.
 Let’s take some time to talk about the hamstrings (muscles on the back of your thigh) and how there is a possibility of “pulling” that muscle group.
 Here’s a breakdown of ways to limit that possibility and keep your hamstrings in top shape!

-Laying on your back, you can do a bridge to strengthen several muscle groups that includes the hamstrings, as well as the glutes.
-By working on your glute muscles, that lessens the need for reliance on hamstring strength for certain movements.
+Laying on your back, you can do a bridge to strengthen several muscle groups including the hamstrings, as well as the glutes.
+Working on your glute muscles, that lessens the need for reliance on hamstring strength for certain movements.
 Once you are laying on your back with your knees bent, create a bridge by lifting your hips off the floor.
 Try to get your shoulders, hips, and knees in a straight line.
 Lower the hips back to the floor and repeat!

 The last strategy I’m going to cover is being mindful of the techniques you actually use while climbing.
 The riskiest move for a hamstring injury is the heel hook.
 By placing your straight leg up on a ledge or a hold, the requirements of the hamstrings to lift your body are quite massive.
 Repeatedly using such a maneuver greatly increases your risk for a hamstring problem.
 Be careful when using a heel hook.
 Know your limits and don’t do it if it doesn’t feel right!!